• Updated July 15, 2020 to reflect new online testing and section retesting timing due to COVID-19

 If building a superscored ACT report is the best choice for you, your tutor will help you set incremental goals, focusing on improving in every full battery test (or section retest, if that’s an option for you).
 Every student’s college testing pathway will be different.
 If it’s right for you, we’ll get you ready for it.

 The final new ACT feature is section retesting, which lets students retake individual sections online.
-Section retesting was originally set to begin in September 2020 but will now debut sometime in 2021.
+Section retesting was originally set to begin in September 2020 but has been pushed back due to COVID-19.

 How does section retesting work?